-In addition to research using fMRIs, results of both animal and human studies suggest that emotional trauma in childhood may affect brain structure and function in other ways.
-For example, evidence shows that emotional neglect in childhood may be a significant risk factor for cerebral infarction in old age (Wilson, et al., 2012).
+Figure 8.4.
+Regions of the brain associated with the experience of rejection emotional neglect (a form of parental rejection) in childhood may be a significant risk factor for cerebral infarction (i.e., a stroke) in old age (Wilson, et al., 2012).
 Moreover, perceived rejection and other forms of long-term emotional trauma are often implicated in the alteration of brain chemistry (Ford & Russo, 2006).
-The effect of these and other neurobiological and neuropsychological changes may ultimately compromise children's central nervous system and psychosocial development (Ford, 2005).
+The effect of these and other neurobiological and neuropsychological changes may ultimately compromise children's central nervous system and psychosocial development.
 On the positive side, however, Luby et al. (2012) found that the early experience of maternal nurturance among preschoolers is strongly predictive of larger hippocampal volume among the same children at school age.
-These results are important because the hippocampus is a region of the brain that is central to memory, emotion regulation, stress modulation, and other functions-all of which are essential for healthy social and emotional adjustment.
+These results are important because the hippocampus is a region of the brain that is central to memory, emotion regulation, stress modulation, and other functions that are essential for healthy social and emotional adjustment.